 BY GRAB: Despite being known as an app-based service, you’ll be able to book a ride with Grab even if you don’t have a smartphone or wifi connectivity.
 Grab booths can be found at these locations:

 Terminal 2: Inner arrival curbside between Bays 7 and 8

 Terminal 3: Secondary arrival curbside between Bays 5 and 6

 Terminal 4: Curbside

 Most travelers will probably fly to Manila but there may be other ways to get there depending on where you are.
-Check out 12Go Asia to search for route options available to you.
+Check out Bookaway to search for route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY

 The best place to exchange currency in Manila is at a licensed money changer.
 Their rates are generally 10-20% better than banks.
 The rate at the airport is terrible so be sure to change no more than USD 100 there.
 That’ll get you to your hotel and give you enough pesos to spend on your first day until you can find a money changer.

 There are plenty of money changers in Manila, including malls, so you can ask your hotel where the nearest (and best) one is.
 Be wary of anyone who approaches you on the street offering a great exchange rate.
 These are scams so avoid them like the plague.
 Exchange your currency only at licensed money changers and be sure to count your pesos before leaving the counter.

 In my opinion, the Poblacion area in Makati is the best place to stay in Manila.
 It’s located near the commercial business district so there are plenty of shops, restaurants, bars, and convenience stores in the area.